Introduction

 4. Gynecological history

 Gynecological history is very significant whether a woman is pregnant or not.
-Main questions we need to ask her are,
+The main questions we need to ask her are,

 - Any modes of contraception used by her